EdwinNgui/Weather-Wear/README.md

 # Working-Weather-App

+**Notice: OpenWeatherMap's API may not function correctly due to issues regarding synchronization between the key to Github's repository.**
+**MUST DOWNLOAD REPOSITORY CONTENTS IN ORDER TO LAUNCH PROGRAM**

 ## Inspiration
 Everyone is bound to run into the same problem: you can't decide what to wear!
 Plus, the weather is constantly changing, meaning you can never comfortably weather the same outfits all year round.
 Our team seeks to change that by creating an application that inspires people to look into new styles based on the local weather.